 Against the background of the Faculty’s overall research excellence, nine areas have been selected for increased investment in a multi-million dollar scheme.
 The nine Focus Programs are high performing in terms of research income, citations, esteem, and impact.
 They are centres of world leading research excellence.
 Focusing on areas of strength allows us to hire new talent and to grow research capacity and impact.

 On the basis of data for research performance and impact, nine research programs have been defined across the faculty, which are receiving funding for talent enhancement and capacity building.

-The Indigenous Scientific Knowledge program will merge research in the humanities and social sciences with astronomy and Indigenous Knowledge, with a focus on Australia and Oceania.Read More
+The Deep Time Indigenous Ecologies program will merge research in the humanities and social and physical sciences with Indigenous knowledge systems, with a focus on Australia and Oceania.Read More

 Organised around four themes – mediatisation and social change; media publics; cultural economy; cultures, identities, subjectivities – Culture, Media, Economy will have a strong policy and industry focus alongside its commitment to high level academic research.Read More

 The GPS Focus Program will generate new high impact knowledge that can influence national and international policy.
 It will bring women’s voices and gender perspectives into analyses of peace and security processes and conflict prevention.Read More